rekbot2/Advent-of-Code-2020/README.md

 # Advent-of-Code-2020
-Playing around and learning some new python tricks.
-This acts as an end of 2020 benchmark.
+This repository acts as an end of 2020 benchmark.

 Completed Challenges: 7.5/25 (it's a starting point!)